alirizaercan/eCommerce_Website_Greencat/README.md

 3. Set up the PostgreSQL database:

- - Create the necessary tables using the SQL schema files.
+ - Create the necessary tables using the provided SQL schema files.
  - Populate the tables with sample or live data.
+You may need to update the `DATABASE_URL` in your environment or configuration file to match your database setup.

 4. Install frontend dependencies: